ramonidea/370_project/proposal.md

 ### Statistical and Machine Learning Methods
-- We can use classification models to see the attributes that successful projects share.
-- May use KNN and other supervised learning model to predict the successful rate for a new project
+We can use classification models to see the attributes that successful projects share.
+May use KNN and other supervised learning model to predict the successful rate for a new project

 ### Target Audience
-- People looking to crowdsource money for cool projects
-- Anyone with a cool idea looking to make money on it
-- The funders who want want to get the reward
+There are a couple audiences for this resource.
+For example, people looking to crowdsource money for their cool project ideas, the funders of the project that want to get their reward from donating to a successful campaign.
+While each of these audiences would reap the benefits of knowing what makes a better campaign, we will primarily focus on those looking to fund their project ideas.

 ### Target Audience Questions
-- How to build a specific kickstarter campaign that raises the most amount of money from random people
-- ....
+From this resource, those looking to make successful Kickstarter campaigns will understand what characteristics or combination of characteristics works the best for Kickstarter campaigns.
+The data analysis that we will perform will help them build the most successful campaign for their product or idea.
+Knowing this information will help designers and innovators reach more people and garner a large support base, as well as help them fund a project.

 ## Technical Description